marcdragon123/343Project/docs/meetings/Meeting#2_Sept_20_2017.md

 5. Discussed Definition of user stories

-6.teams possibly will require confirmation:
+6. Teams possibly will require confirmation:

     front-end: Roy Salida, Vartan Benohanian, George Theophanous, Anania Yeghikian

     back-end: Marc-Andre Dragon, YongAnn Khoo, Kosta Evagelidis, Ahmad Baiazid, Shayan Shakeri, Michel Maroun

     qa/testing: Everyone

     documentation: everyone will document what they do and we will put it all together at the end of each sprint

-user story assignments: **Please have some user stories written by Friday Sept 22nd 2.2 --> Database: MD, AB
+7. user story assignments: **Please have some user stories written by Friday Sept 22nd 2.2 --> Database: MD, AB
   2.3 --> Admin: RS, AB
   2.4 --> View: SS, KE
   2.5 --> Purchase:YK, KE
   2.6 --> Shopping Cart: AY, VB
   2.7 --> Returns: GT, MM